Applied Food Science, Innovation & Technology - B.S.

 - Apply food safety and microbiological knowledge to identify and solve problems related to food and food products.

 - Demonstrate effective oral and written communication skills.

 Major curriculum classes are conducted in both academic and laboratory environments focusing on core competencies prescribed by the Institute of Food Technologists.
 These include food chemistry and analysis, food safety and microbiology, food processing and engineering, and applied food science.
-The student’s experience is complemented by the university’s arts and sciences core curriculum to provide breadth of learning through the natural sciences, social sciences and humanities.
+The student’s experience is complemented by the university’s Arts & Sciences Core Curriculum to provide breadth of learning through the natural sciences, social sciences and humanities.

-All students interested in entering the Applied Food Science, Innovation & Technology degree program must complete and submit an application to the program lead faculty member.
+All students interested in entering the Applied Food Science degree program must complete and submit an application to the program lead faculty member.
 While application typically takes place during the first year of study, students may apply at any point during their academic career at Johnson & Wales University.
 Selection is based on previous academic performance, industry experience and professional recommendations.
 Students must have a minimum GPA of 3.0.